MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 To ensure you have a productive experience with your HoloLens devices, we continue to release features, bug fixes, and security updates.
 On this page, you can see what’s new for HoloLens each month.
 To get the latest HoloLens 2 update, you can either [check for updates and manually update](hololens-update-hololens.md#check-for-updates-and-manually-update) or get the Full Flash Update (FFU) to [flash your device via Advanced Recovery Companion](hololens-recovery.md#clean-reflash-the-device).
 The [download](https://aka.ms/hololens2download) is kept up to date and provides the latest generally available build.

-> [!NOTE]
-> The recent Windows 11 announcement was focused on the PC version of Windows.
-We recently launched a [major OS update to HoloLens 2 in November 2022](#windows-holographic-version-22h2), and we are working on more upcoming releases based on customer feedback.

 ## About HoloLens releases

 HoloLens 2 has had many updates over time.
 Sometimes our feature releases are on the same code base, and sometimes we move forward.
 This can be seen in the major version number of the builds.
 When an update shares the same code base, such as "2004" and "20H2", they also share the same major version number, which is 19041.
 In the next feature release we updated the code base, and the new major build number is 20346, so that's where the next feature release "21H1" version is.